Bryan Brown: Early films

 He made his cinema debut in Scobie Malone (1975) as a policeman.
 He delivered two lines and was listed last in the credits as "Brian Bronn".

 In 1977, he had the lead in a short feature, The Love Letters from Teralba Road (1977), which was written and directed by Stephen Wallace.

 Brown had small roles in The Irishman (1978), which was directed by Donald Crombie, Weekend of Shadows (1978) from Tom Jeffrey, and The Chant of Jimmie Blacksmith (1978), which was directed by Fred Schepisi.

-He had a bigger part in Newsfront (1978), which was directed by Phil Noyce, the miniseries Against the Wind (1978), which was directed by Simon Wincer, and Money Movers (1978), which was directed by Bruce Beresford.
+He had a bigger part in Newsfront (1978), which was directed by Phillip Noyce, the miniseries Against the Wind (1978), which was directed by Simon Wincer, and Money Movers (1978), which was directed by Bruce Beresford.

 Brown had the lead in the low budget film Third Person Plural (1979) from James Ricketson and a key role in Jeffrey's The Odd Angry Shot (1979) and Crombie's Cathy's Child (1979).
 He played the lead in a short for Wallace, Conman Harry and the Others (1979), and had a leading role in Albie Thoms' Palm Beach (1980).

 In 1980, Brown became known to international audiences for his performance in Breaker Morant, directed by Beresford.
 This was a significant turning point in his career.

 Stardom

 Brown played the leading role in Wallace's Stir (1980).
 He had starring roles in Blood Money (1980), a thriller, and Winter of Our Dreams (1981), a relationship drama with Judy Davis written and directed by John Duigan.

 Brown had a huge international success playing the lead role in the TV miniseries, "A Town Like Alice" (1981), which won popularity in the United States.
 This co-starred Helen Morse and the two of them were reteamed in Far East (1982), written and directed by Duigan.

 Brown had another big success internationally with his role as Luke O'Neil in The Thorn Birds (1983), starring Richard Chamberlain and Rachel Ward (whom he later married).
 Brown was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actor – Miniseries or a Movie for his work.

 This led to a number of international offers for Brown.
 He had the lead in a British TV film, Kim (1984) (playing a British agent in Imperial India) and supported Paul McCartney in Give My Regards to Broad Street (1984).

-Brown returned to Australia for another miniseries from the makers of Alice, Eureka Stockade (1984), but it was not as popular.
+Brown returned to Australia for another miniseries from the makers of Alice, as Peter Lalor in Eureka Stockade (1984).

-In the UK, Brown played an Australian hitman in Parker (1985) and he returned home to play Cliff Hardy in The Empty Beach (1985).
+In the UK, Brown played an Australian hitman in Parker (1984) and he returned home to play Cliff Hardy in The Empty Beach (1985).
 He supported Matt Dillon and Debra Byrne in Rebel (1985).